Instructor: Chris Vales, chris.vales@dartmouth.edu, Kemeny 209

 Course description.
 Dynamical systems is a branch of mathematics studying the properties of time-dependent phenomena, with applications throughout science and engineering.
 This is an introductory course, focusing primarily on dynamical systems that evolve in continuous time, described by ordinary differential equations.

 The material is naturally applied and interdisciplinary, and should be interesting and accessible to students from a broad variety of majors.
 We will consider applications in science and engineering throughout the course.
-For students familiar with a programing language (such as Python or Matlab), there will also be opportunities for computational assignments.
+For students familiar with a programing language (such as Python or Matlab), there will also be opportunities for computational projects.

 Contrary to traditional courses on differential equations, our primary focus will be on qualitative properties of the studied equations, such as the kinds of solutions they admit, how these solutions change with changing equation parameters, and how that affects the kinds of models that can be built with these equations.
 The course will culminate in the study of chaotic dynamical systems and their properties.

 Prerequisites.
 Familiarity with ordinary differential equations and linear algebra, especially the calculation of eigenvalues and eigenvectors of matrices.
 The courses Math 22 and 23 or similar ones will suffice.
-If you are unsure about prerequisites, contact the instructor to discuss your situation.
+If you are unsure about prerequisites, contact the instructor to discuss your background.

 The course can also be extended with more advanced reading and computational assignments to serve as an entry level graduate course.
 If you are a graduate student interested in this course, contact the instructor to discuss your background and interests.